Moxie Institute

 If you will, use this moment to reflect back on the passionate leaders that have passed through the oval office’s ranks.
 Are there famous speeches that you remember personally?
 How did they make you feel?

-We invite you to try these tips from your favorite public speaking coaches and make your next speech even more memorable.
+We invite you to try these public speaking tips from your favorite public speaking coaches and make your next speech even more memorable.
 But whatever you do…be a Lincoln–not an Everett.

 If you want to ensure you have the voice and presence of a leader then read our blog: Want To Speak Powerfully and Reduce Anxiety?
 Take A Deep Breath.